Beaches of North Goa

 Sunset at Baga Beach

 These beaches also have several water sports that visitors can try out.
 From jet ski ride, to banana boat ride, to parasailing, surfing, motor boat ride, or even just get into the water and splash it around.
 While the prices for all of the water sports are fixed, you can negotiate with the operator directly for some extra fun (for some extra money, of course).
+Watersports activities at Baga Beach are a must try when you are going with your friends.

 Water Sports at Baga Beach